SMAParseResponseFile

 }

-To retrieve Document 2, specify:
+To retrieve Document 2 by name, specify:

 -CaptureTag="DocumentCollection[Document 2]"